Dear Dr. Dave and Dr. Dee,

 5. Don't remove chips from the table

-Although it's tempting to pocket a big chunk of chips when you're winning, proper poker etiquette obliges you to leave all of your chips on the table until you leave the game for good.
+Leave all of your chips on the table until you leave the game for good.

 6. Stay quiet if you're not in the hand

-8. Do not "splash the pot"
+7. Do not "splash the pot"

-9. Don't offer or ask for help from other players
+8. Don't offer or ask for help from other players

-Two or more players discussing a hand is a definite no-no in poker.
 If you have questions, ask the dealer, and never lie about your hand.

-10. Do not "slow roll" your cards
+9. Do not "slow roll" your cards

-12. Let the dealer read your hand if you're unsure
+10. Let the dealer read your hand if you're unsure

-If you're an inexperienced player confused by the hand you have, it's acceptable to lay your cards on the table to let the dealer figure out where your hand ranks.
+It's acceptable to lay your cards on the table to let the dealer figure out where your hand ranks.
 However, this should only be done as a last resort and not on an ongoing basis.

-14. Showing all of your cards
+11. Showing all of your cards

 If you win a pot uncontested and decide to show your cards to another player, proper poker etiquette insists that you must show everyone at the table the cards you folded.

-For more information, see www.pokerworld.com
+For more information, go to http://www.pokerworld.com/poker_school_etiquette.html